fastlane/ci/README.md

 Requires Ruby 2.3.0 or higher. macOS and Xcode are required when building iOS projects.
 Refer to the [fastlane documentation](https://docs.fastlane.tools/getting-started/ios/setup/#installing-fastlane) for more information.

 ## Development installation

-**Note:** We have a couple dependencies that aren't gems yet, so we've included them as git submodules
+**Note:** We have a couple dependencies that aren't standalone gems yet, so we included them as git submodules for now

 ```
 bundle install